 “What do you mean with all this whistling?” the officer asked him.
 “We’re in the middle of a bombing campaign, and we’re losing pilots left and right.
 How can you possibly be whistling at a time like this?”

 “Sir,” Mr. F. calmly responded, “I’m whistling because if I don’t, I might ball up in the corner and cry.”

 Immediately, the commanding officer apologized.

-Mr. F. had been admitted for weakness, hypotension and weight loss which are never good signs in a man well into his eighties with an extensive smoking history.
+Mr. F. had been admitted for weakness, hypotension and weight loss, which are never good signs in a man well into his 80s with an extensive smoking history.
 Only a month prior, he’d thought he had pneumonia from his symptoms.
 He soon learned that he had lesions of the lungs, liver and bones that were likely cancerous.
 By the time Mr. F. was admitted, he had been so ill that his sons had to carry him out the door of his home to get him to the hospital.
 So, while the consults came and went, biopsying here and scoping there, the VA acted as Mr. F.’s medical home for twenty days.
 The medical team and I helped him by checking vitals, bolusing fluids and encouraging oral intake as tolerated.

 Through it all, Mr. F. kept breathing.